 Growing a physical therapy practice is different from growing most other businesses.
 Your patients aren’t buying a product or booking a one-off service, they’re making a decision about their health, often when they’re in pain and anxious.

 Trust matters more here than in almost any other field.
-And yet many physio practices treat their marketing like a plumbing company, just getting found is enough.
+And yet many physiotherapy practices treat their marketing like a plumbing company, as if just getting found is enough.

 Physical therapist assisting a patient with neck stretching exercises